isomerpages/pa-moca/index.md

       subtitle: 25 May 2025, Sunday
       id: infopic
-      description: In this workshop, you will have a better understanding of how poor sleep affects your health and proper sleep hygiene to promote good sleep
+      description: In this workshop, you will have a better understanding of how poor sleep affects your health and sleep hygiene to promote good sleep
       button: Purchase Here
       url: https://go.gov.sg/flchealth25may25
       image: /images/492098784_1092338892930861_3294988155782872157_n.jpg